 Chilpik was a dakhmo, a Zoroastrian funerary tower, mirroring the dakmo in Mumbai.
 It was likely closed off for the exclusive use of the nobility.
 From around the second century, or somewhere in that time, the structures are so ancient and under-studied that it’s difficult to pinpoint exactly when, elaborately costumed barges snaking down the river brought the dead here, where the bodies were then laid prone to the elements.
 The remains would then be enshrined in tomb-like ossuaries.

 The Museum of the ancient settlement “Ming Urik” is one of the outstanding ancient objects of Tashkent from the era of Zoroastrianism.

-During its time Ming Urik was densely populated flourishing city with its walls, great architecture, urban life and craftsmen.
+During its time, Ming Urik was densely populated flourishing city with its walls, great architecture, urban life and craftsmen.
 There was also a fortress citadel in the city, which served as protection during attacks.
 Some of the strongest buildings have survived to this day and can be seen at the site.
 According to Arab historians, there was a richly decorated palace in the city with a sacred fire always burning inside it.
 It was an important symbol of Zoroastrianism which was the dominant religion in the area until the 10th century AD when Zoroastrianism was replaced by Islam.

-Noruz - Zoroastian New Year
+Noruz - Zoroastian (Persian) New Year

-Noruz also known as Jamshedi or Jamshidi Noruz is the seventh compulsory feast and is dedicated to fire.
+Noruz also known as Jamshedi or Jamshidi Noruz, is the seventh compulsory feast and is dedicated to fire.
 It is the Zoroastrian New Year celebration and occurs on the spring equinox.
-Noruz is profoundly rooted in Iranian and Central Asian culture and it is still celebrated as the Iranian New Year in Islamic Iran as well as in Central Asia.
+Noruz is profoundly rooted in Iranian and Central Asian culture and it is still celebrated as the Iranian New Year in Islamic Iran as well as in all of Central Asia.
 Many fires are lit and there is feasting and celebrations.
 In modern times fireworks have also become part of the festivities.